Arak (character): Time travelling

 Arak and Valda (along with several other heroes of past eras) traveled to the present day to help battling the Ultra-Humanite during the Crisis on Infinite Earths in All-Star Squadron #55 (1985).
 More recently, Valda was transported to the present day to become a member of the extended Shadowpact in the Day of Vengeance special.
 She is apparently still living in our time and has visited the Oblivion Bar on several occasions.

 Convergence

 Powers and abilities

 Arak is a good swordsman, skilled with a tomahawk, trained in hand-to-hand combat and is competent with the bow and arrow.
 He also possesses limited certain magical powers which include weather manipulation, earth control, longevity, along with spell and illusion casting, all due to his godly heritage.

 In other media

-In 1982, several of the characters from the Warlord series received action figures in a line called "Lost World of the Warlord" from Remco.
-Despite his not being related to the Warlord series, Arak was one of the figures in the line.
+In 1982, Arak received a 5.5" action figure as part of Remco's toyline "Lost World of the Warlord".